 It also supports integrations with popular third-party tools for tracking time, invoicing, and more.
 Interestingly, it also supports custom branding, custom domain, and more.

-The Free Plan of Teamwork works for 5 users with basic features.
+The Free plan works for 5 users, comes with basic features.

 MeisterTask is a project management tool that allows organizations to assign and manage tasks and track their progress.
 Its features include an activity dashboard, custom fields, backlog management, and file sharing between team members.
 It is as visually appealing as popular tools like Trello though its revision management interface can be improved.